 We welcome the opportunity to partner with faculty, staff, and student org leaders to bring career education to your classrooms and meetings!
-Check out these options for ideas on how we can partner with you.
+Check out these options (new path needed) for ideas on how we can partner with you.
 Have something else in mind?
 Let us know!
-Reach out to us at 608.663.2329 or email email@example.com
+Reach out to us at 608.663.2329 or email firstname.lastname@example.org.

 IC or "Institutional Courses" create a structure that provides students additional opportunities to engage in an internship.
 IC's allow for students to pursue multiple internships, document internships on their Edgewood transcript (especially if their major does not require one for credit), and engage in internship opportunities during the summer without additional cost.
 Check out the Institutional Course Structure and Guidelines for more details and contact email@example.com with any questions.

 Consider partnering with the Career Development Center to run an institutional course in your discipline!
 These courses are designed to:

 Enhancing the educational experience of students, decreasing the financial burden on student interns and the organizations that need them, and building community partnerships between Dane County organizations and Edgewood College.

 Enriched learning experiences - such as internships - play a critical role in students’ personal and professional development, but unpaid internships may also create financial barriers for students.

 Thanks to the Oscar Rennebohm Foundation's gift to Edgewood College, we are able to provide stipends to undergraduate students through the Inclusive Internship Project.
 Edgewood College strongly encourages faculty and staff to motivate their students to apply for this program so they may benefit from financial security, experience in their field, and working directly within the local community!

 For more information, please contact Richelle Kasten, Inclusive Internship Project Coordinator.